Skip to content

 FieldTypeDescription

-item_idstr | NoneDocument ID (from input or auto-generated as item-N)
+item_idstr or NoneDocument ID from input, or auto-generated as item-N

-scorefloatRelevance score (higher = more relevant)
+scorefloatRelevance score (higher means more relevant)

-rankintRank position (0 = most relevant)
+rankintRank position (0 is most relevant)

 query = Item(id="q1", text="What is Python?")